luofei163/teleport/rfd/0214-identifier-first-login.md

 ## Details

 Identifier-first login will be configured in an auth connector's resource yaml.
-Any given auth connector can be configured with a `user_matchers` field containing a set of RegEx pattern(s) that can match usernames.
+Any given auth connector can be configured with a `user_matchers` field containing a set of glob pattern(s) that can match usernames.
 When a user visits the login page, they will be prompted to provide a username, after which they'll be shown all the auth connectors configured to match it.